Prof. Katja Kwastek

 Prof. Ken Rinaldo

-Ken Rinaldo is internationally recognized for interactive bio art and robotic installations blurring the boundaries between the organic and inorganic and engaging the co-evolution between living and evolving technological cultures.
-His work interrogates these fuzzy boundaries and posits that as a new machine and algorithmic species arise, that we need to understand better the complex intertwined ecologies that these machinic semi-living species create.
-His works are focused on trans-species communication and researching methods to empower and understand the animal, insect, bacterial and emergent machine intelligences as they interact, self-organize & co-inhabit the earth.
+Ken Rinaldo is the Director of the Art and Technology Program in the Department of Art at Ohio State University.
+He is internationally recognized as a pioneer in interactive bio art and robotic installations that blurs the boundaries between the organic and the inorganic.
+His work interrogates these fuzzy boundaries and posts that as new machine and algorithmic species arise, we need to better understand the complex intertwined ecologies that these machinic semi-living species create.

 Rinaldo's works have shown and commissioned by museums, festivals and galleries internationally such as: Hermitage Museum Russia, Nuit Blanche Canada, World Ocean Museum Russia, Ars Electronica Austria, CAFA Museum China, Lille International Arts Festival France, la Maison d’Ailleurs Switzerland, Vancouver Olympics Canada, Platform 21 Holland, Transmediale Berlin, AV Festival England, Caldas Museum of Art Colombia, Arco Arts Festival Spain, Te Papa Museum, Wellington New Zealand, The National Museum of China, Centro Andaluz de Arte Contemporaneo in Seville Spain, Kiasma Museum Finland, Museum of Contemporary Art Chicago, Pan Palazzo Delle Arti Italy, V2 DEAF Holland, Siggraph Los Angeles, Exploratorium San Francisco, Itau Museum Brazil, Biennial for Electronic Art Australia and the National Center for Contemporary Arts Russia.